Performative Prediction with Bandit Feedback: Learning through Reparameterization: Introduction

 \section{Introduction}

 \emph{Performative prediction}, as introduced by \citeauthor{perdomo2020performative}, provides a framework for studying prediction and risk minimization when the data distribution itself changes in response to the deployment of a model.
-Such phenomena, usually addressed as ``performativity'', are prevalent in various social prediction contexts, including education, recommendation systems, and criminal prediction, among others \cite{perdomo2020performative, chen2023model, hardt2016strategic, dong2018strategic, kleinberg20induce, chen2020linear}.
-For instance, consider a college admissions process that places significant importance on standardized test scores; this can incentivize students to invest more effort in test preparation, ultimately leading to a pool of applicants with much higher test scores overall than expected.
+Such phenomena, usually referred to as "performativity," are prevalent in various social prediction contexts, including education, recommendation systems, and criminal prediction, among others \cite{perdomo2020performative, chen2023model, hardt2016strategic, dong2018strategic, kleinberg20induce}.
+For instance, consider a college admission process that places significant importance on standardized test scores.
+This process can incentivize students to invest more effort in test preparation, ultimately leading to a pool of applicants with much higher test scores than initially expected.
+This phenomenon is also prevalent in real-world applications, particularly in large-scale online recommendation systems, where the high frequency of updates to the recommendation algorithm can reshape users' future behavior.
+For example, video platforms such as TikTok, Netflix, and YouTube provide personalized recommendations that can influence users' future preferences and lead to shifts in the user-advertiser interaction patterns, thereby creating a dynamic and evolving data distribution.